The Digitalisation of Travel

 “COVID-19 has launched the greatest behavioural change in our lifetime.
 We vaulted five years in the adoption of digital in just eight weeks.
 This great digital migration has forced every company into a massive experiment in how to be more nimble, flexible and fast.”

 In the travel industry, COVID-19 has also fuelled innovation.
 Travellers are now moving along their travel journey seamlessly with online booking tools, contactless check-in and handy digital wallets.
-In the UAE and some other regions of the Middle East, we had already become used to facial recognition and biometric gates at airports.
+In Europe, we had already become used to facial recognition and biometric gates at airports.

 FCM’s rebrand is a reflection of this positive change and innovation.
 We heard you.
 A simpler, more streamlined user experience was needed.